-The Exchange proposes to adopt section (g) of Rule 2102 to set forth the current methodology for determining when trading in all stocks will be halted due to extraordinary market volatility.
-The Exchange is proposing this rule change in consultation with other equity, options and futures markets, the Financial Industry Regulatory Authority, Inc. ("FINRA") and staffs of the Commission and the Commodity Futures Trading Commission.
+The Exchange proposes to amend its rules to revise the current methodology for determining when to halt trading in all stock options due to extraordinary market volatility.
+The Exchange is proposing this rule change in consultation with other equity, options, and futures markets, the Financial Industry Regulatory Authority, Inc. ("FINRA"), and staffs of the Commission and the Commodity Futures Trading Commission ("CFTC").

 Since May 6, 2010, when the markets experienced excessive volatility in an abbreviated time period, i.e., the "flash crash," the exchanges and FINRA have implemented market-wide measures designed to restore investor confidence by reducing the potential for excessive market volatility.
-Among the measures adopted include pilot plans for stock-by-stock trading pauses 3 and related changes to the clearly erroneous execution rules.
-4 In addition, on April 5, 2011, the equities exchanges and FINRA filed a plan pursuant to Rule 608 of Regulation NMS to address
+Among the measures adopted include pilot plans for stockby-stock trading pauses 3 and related changes to the stock market clearly erroneous execution rules 4 and more stringent stock market maker quoting requirements.
+In addition, on April 5, 2011, the equities exchanges and FINRA filed a plan pursuant to Rule 608 of Regulation NMS to address extraordinary market volatility (the "Limit Up-Limit Down Plan").6 As proposed, the Limit Up-Limit Down Plan is designed to prevent trades in individual NMS stocks from occurring outside specified price bands.